 ‘You don’t have to be either,’ Mo said, ‘since you are lighter and more agile than both.
 So, go ahead, James; try it.
 Compared to your biological body, which was constricted to what it could do, your flight down the chasm, being one such example, you now have the freedom to manoeuvre as you wish.
 The earth’s body serves several purposes, but flying isn’t one of them.
 That’s all changed now… you just don’t know it yet.’

 ‘Many choose to be born on the earth plane,’ Eli said, ‘because it provides the soul with many physical obstructions that can only be experienced through the limitations of the carnal body.
-These encounters are often challenging, and yet through them, we discover what we want by experiencing what we don’t want.
-These are lessons that could never have been learned if we remained unchallenged in the spirit domain.
+These encounters are often challenging, and yet we discover through them what we want by what we don’t want.
+These lessons could never have been learned if we remained unchallenged in the spirit domain.

 ‘That’s why we suspect you’re not nearly done with this most recent deployment on earth.
 When you return to your body in the frequency of the earth’s plane, you will have plenty of opportunities to learn many other lessons for your ongoing conscious expansion.

 ‘Yet, it’s not just about learning.
 Once you’ve become enlightened, there will be much for you to contribute to humanity’s spiritual evolution in the years ahead.
 That will be the most significant challenge your life will ever be privileged to experience.